ngocuong0105/dendron-wiki/vault/journal.Politics.md

 Should the government play any social part in people's life?
 The more responsibilities a government has, the less freedom individual people have.
 Therefore I think government should not do social politics at all.
 Social politics is a fancy term for taking money from the ones who have money to the ones who do not have money.
 That is the core of social politics.
 It takes money from those who work and gives it to those who don't.

+# When a company should go public?

+# Euro funds and government subsidiaries

+# Investing
+Look for opportunities when people are afraid to invest, do not invest when everybody is doing that.
+Now the stock markets have crashed by quite a bit (July 2022), I think I should put some money on this.

+Housing market is crazy, peak after peak.
+It feels it slows down a bit and we might reach a downturn.
+For my personal finances I would have enough money to get in the market after 2-3 years.
+Let's see if there is a downturn...

+# Thoughts on diversity and inclusion

+# Should we support in-country made stuff?

 # Reform the justice system thoughts